A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Applications to multi-particle modeling

-In this section, we consider the ChebTuck approximation to the long range part of the biomolecule with $N=500$ particles.
-In this case, the underlining function we want to approximate is given by a 3-dimensional canonical tensor ${\bf A}_{R_l} \in \R^{n \times n \times n}$, which can be pre-computed for any given grid size $n$ as described in \cref{sec:RS_tensor}.
-In this case, \cref{alg:cheb_tuck_func} is not applicable but \cref{alg:cheb_tuck_alg,alg:cheb_tuck_alg_cp} can be used.

 We first consider the runtime and accuracy of \cref{alg:cheb_tuck_alg,alg:cheb_tuck_alg_cp} for different discretization grid sizes $n$.
 We set the Chebyshev degrees in each dimension to be $m_1 = m_2 = m_3 = m = 129$ and the Tucker-ALS (RHOSVD in case of \cref{alg:cheb_tuck_alg_cp}) truncation tolerance to be $10^{-6}$.
 We record the runtime and $\ell_\infty$ error at the middle slice for each case in \cref{tab:runtime_approx}.
 Note that since the trivariate cubic spline in \cref{alg:cheb_tuck_alg} is cubic in grid size $n$ and for each Chebyshev degree $m$ (see \cref{prop:compl}), we only compute the results for $n=256$.
+These timings are for the ChebTuck approximation stage once the long-range RS tensor input is available.
 We observe that the accuracy of the algorithms is similar while \cref{alg:cheb_tuck_alg_cp} is significantly more efficient as it leverages the CP tensor structure of the long-range part as well as the RHOSVD method for Tucker compression.
 This is consistent with the theoretical estimates in \cref{prop:compl}.
 The ChebTuck format also becomes more accurate with increasing grid size $n$ which provides more information for the underlying function to be approximated.

 Next, we visualize the ChebTuck approximation error as well as the RHOSVD compression error for the potential with $n=256$ as in \cref{fig:chebfun3h_error}.
 In the left figure, we show the middle slice of the approximated potential $\hat{f}_{\bf m}(:,:,t_{n/2}) \approx {\bf A}_{R_l}(:,:,n/2)$.
 Note that here we abuse the notation and use $\hat{f}_{\bf m}(:,:,t_{n/2})$ to denote the matrix containing function values of $\hat{f}_{\bf m}$ at the uniform grid points in the middle slice, i.e., $\hat{f}_{\bf m}(:,:,t_{n/2}) = [\hat{f}_{\bf m}(t_{i_1}, t_{i_2}, t_{n/2})]_{i_1 i_2}$.
 In the middle and right figures, we show the error during RHOSVD compressing and the total ChebTuck approximation error, i.e., $\hat{f}_{\bf m}(:,:,t_{n/2}) - \tilde{f}_{\bf m}(:,:,t_{n/2})$ and $\hat{f}_{\bf m}(:,:,t_{n/2}) - {\bf A}_{R_l}(:,:,n/2)$, respectively.
 Note the difference between $\hat{f}_{\bf m}$ and $\tilde{f}_{\bf m}$ as described in \cref{sec:ChebTuck}.
 We observe good approximation accuracy of our ChebTuck format.
 Another notable observation is that the error during RHOSVD compression is much smaller than the prescribed tolerance $\varepsilon = 10^{-7}$, which indicates that the singular values decay extremely fast after the first few significant ones.
 Similar figures are also obtained for larger grid sizes $n=512,1024,2048$ as shown in \cref{fig:chebfun3h_error_n}.
 Our ChebTuck format achieves even higher accuracy for larger grid sizes, consistent with the results in \cref{tab:runtime_approx}.